wildcatting/fullstackopen/README.md

 # [Full Stack Open 2021](https://fullstackopen.com/en/ 'Full Stack Open 2021 Homepage')

 This course by the University of Helsinki is an introduction to modern web development with JavaScript.
-The main focus is on single page applications implemented with React and supporting them with RESTful and GraphQL web services implemented with Node.js.
-New for this year's course is a part on TypeScript.
-Other topics include debugging applications, configuration, managing runtime environments and NoSQL databases.
+The focus is on single page applications implemented with React and supported with RESTful and GraphQL web services implemented with Node.js.
+New material on TypeScript is included in the 2021 edition.
+Other topics include debugging applications, configuration, and managing runtime environments and NoSQL databases.

-This repo contains solutions to the 2021 course exercises.
+This repo contains my submissions to the 2021 course exercises.

-## Exercises Completed
+## Course Progress

 | Part      | Exercises   |
 | --------- | ----------- |